Simple Life Corporation

 Unsolicited e-mail has become a real headache, filling up our email boxes and forcing us to take the time to sift through the junk to find the few pieces of welcomed email.
 We often get bulk e-mail that we find downright offensive in content and in the website that it is advertising.

 For annoying or enraging email, you can also take two other actions.
 The first is to report the sender to their ISP.
-AOL makes it very easy to report abuses with the AOL system.
-Use the button at the bottom of the AOL mailbox marked "Notify AOL" and you can quickly and easily forward an offending message to AOL for their scrutiny and possible action.
 There are also programs, such as McAfee's Spamkiller that will allow you to filter email, send complaints, block senders, etc.

 3) GET RID OF THE CLUTTER